Our Tuition Refund Policy

 ||% Title IV Aid Earned*

 Reed College students are eligible to participate in the Tuition Refund Plan offered by A.W.G.
-Dewar, Inc. at a cost of 0.80% of the total direct costs.
-If you wish to participate, you must enroll and send your payment directly to Dewar, prior to the first day of classes.
+Dewar, Inc. at a cost of 0.95% of the total direct costs.
+If you wish to participate, you must enroll and pay online at Dewar, prior to the first day of classes.

 This plan is recommended by the College for families with concerns about medical or mental health issues that may result in a student taking a medical leave during a semester.

-A brochure is mailed to all matriculating and continuing students in June, or you may contact the Business Office (after July 1) to have one sent to you.
+A brochure is emailed to all matriculating and continuing students in June, or you may contact the Business Office (after July 1) to have one emailed to you.
 You may obtain more information and enroll online at Dewar or download claim forms.
-If you have specific questions regarding the coverage, please call Dewar at 617/774-1555.
+If you have specific questions regarding the coverage, please contact Dewar at email@example.com or 617-773-0617.

 If your student account has a credit balance, you may be entitled to a refund.
 Refunds are only issued on actual credits, not anticipated credits.
 If the credit balance results from the receipt of Federal Title IV funds (Federal Pell, SEOG, Perkins, Direct Loan, and Direct PLUS) are automatically refunded (if the credit is over $10) to parents for Direct PLUS credits and to the student for all other Title IV credits.
 If the credit balance is a combination of the two, the refund check will be prorated to both student and parent based on the percentage of Direct PLUS loan versus student aid.
 Parents can also authorize the college to issue the check to the student if they complete a written authorization.